Shakiestnerd/PelicanArticleGenerator/README.md

 This application is currently under development.

+Documentation for Article Generator can be found at Read the Docs.

 ## What it does

 You run `article.py`, fill in a few fields on the form, click the "Create" button and you have an empty article file that you can use to write your blog post.